Violent Saturday: Production

-The film was based on the eponymous novel by William L Heath.
-In August 1954, studio chief Darryl F. Zanuck recommended that 20th Century Fox buy the screen rights prior to publication, and the studio paid a reported $30,000.
-Victor Mature had been feuding with 20th Century Fox but agreed to play the lead.
+The film was based on the eponymous novel by William L. Heath, although the story's location was changed from Alabama to Arizona for the screenplay.
+In August 1954, studio chief Darryl F. Zanuck recommended that 20th Century-Fox acquire the screen rights prior to publication, and the studio paid a reported $30,000.
+Victor Mature had been feuding with Fox, but agreed to play the lead.

 Filming began on December 6, 1954.
+Location filming occurred in Bisbee, Arizona.